Ahhhh. The word that can put the fear of God into almost anyone. Make grown men shudder and women feel like failures.

 You could be seeing the best therapist in the whole world, but if they don’t feel like your person- it’s likely it isn’t going to work.

-You are better seeing the right person less often than persisting with the wrong person for you.
+You are better to see the right person less often than persist with the wrong person for you.

 Not every match is perfect the first time around.

 Sometimes you need to search a little to find the right fit.

 Therapy should be slightly uncomfortable, but that refers to the process, not the therapist.